-The red variety comes from Germany, Synonyms according to Blue Frankentraube, Blue Hartwegstraube, Blue Hängling, Corthum, Corthumtraube, Frankentraube, Hartwegstraube, Häusler, Karmazin, Karmazyn, Süßroth, Vicsanka and Viesanka.
-It may, despite seemingly suggestive synonyms not with the variety Blue hanging man (Blue Hartwegstraube, Frankentraube) be confused.
-According to done in 2015 DNA analysis it comes from a presumably natural cross between Gouais blanc (Heunisch) x Süßschwarz,
+The red grape variety comes from Germany, Synonyms according to are: Blue Franciscus, Blue Hartwegstraube, Blauer Hängling, Corthum, Corthumtraube, Frankentrau, Hartwegstraube, Häusler, Karmazin, Karmazyn, Süßroth, Vicsanka and Viesanka.
+In spite of apparently indicative synonyms, it may not be of the variety Blue hangman (Blue Hartwegstraube, franc grape) can be confused.
+According to in 2015 DNA analysis it comes from a presumably natural cross between Gouais Blanc (Heunisch) x Süßschwarz,

-The variety has been around since the 16th century Tauber (Baden-Württemberg) cultivated, which also explains the first part of the name.
-It was first mentioned in 1726 in a decree of the Hochstifts Würzburg, Mostly she was often practiced in those days mixed sentence with the varieties Elbling, Austrian ( Sylvaner ) and Trollinger ( Schiava Grossa ) grown.
-From the 1950s, the vines were cleared.
-The variety was considered extinct until 1959, before one found in a vineyard in Wermutshausen-Ebertsbronn on remaining 400 vines.
-Mid-1960s was at the Weinbauinstitut vineyard trying to revive the variety.
-Since 1996, it is officially approved, in 2009, she occupied 14 hectares of vineyards, of which nine in Wuerttemberg,
+The variety has been growing since the 16th century Tauber (Baden-Württemberg) grown, which also explains the first part of the name.
+It was first mentioned in 1726 in a decree of the Hochstift Würzburg, It was mostly practiced in those days mixed sentence with the varieties Elbling, Austrian ( Sylvaner ) and Trollinger ( Schiava Grossa ) grown.
+The vines were cleared from the 1950s.
+The variety was considered extinct until 1959, before you came across 400 remaining vines in a vineyard in Wermutshausen-Ebertsbronn.
+In the mid-1960s was at the winegrowing institute vineyard tries to revive the variety.
+It has been officially registered since 1996, in 2009 it occupied 14 hectares of vineyards, nine of them in Wuerttemberg,

-The variety Tauberschwarz was from the club Slow Food recorded as a "passenger" of the "Ark of Taste".
-This makes it one of the award-winning foods that are worth protecting and preserving from the dangers posed by industrial agriculture and the food industry.
+The variety Tauberschwarz was created by the association Slow food added as a "passenger" of the "ark of taste".
+It is therefore one of the excellent foods that are worth protecting and preserving from the risks posed by industrial agriculture and the food industry.